 The novel Coronavirus disease has affected millions of people globally, especially with a poor prognosis in patients with diabetes mellitus.
-Diabetes patients with COVID-19 are associated with,
+Diabetes patients with COVID-19 are associated with, severe disease, intensive care unit admissions and increased mortality.

 Patients with both type 1 and type 2 diabetes mellitus have an increased vulnerability to COVID-19 disease than people without diabetes mellitus.
 In addition, even if there was good glycemic control before hospital admission, there was not a consistent improvement in patients with diabetes mellitus admitted with COVID-19.
 Thus, primary prevention for COVID-19 patients with diabetes mellitus is the mainstay to make it less severe and, getting vaccinated within the appropriate time interval is considered an important step of primary prevention.

-The routine vaccination is recommended in patients with diabetes mellitus against,
+Routine vaccination is recommended in patients with diabetes mellitus against,

 Previously, it was said that patients with diabetes mellitus had a weakened antibody response to influenza and hepatitis B vaccines.
 But with recent advances in the development of vaccines, people with diabetes mellitus are able to get an appropriate immune response post-vaccination.
 As people with diabetes mellitus carry the burden of the disease, they are prioritized with COVID-19 vaccinations.